How To Feed A Loon

 • Place on a plate lined with parchment (or wax) paper.
 Continue this process with the remaining dough, separating each pancake with parchment or wax paper.
 Keep uncooked pancakes covered with a damp cloth.

-• Add about 1 to 2 tbsp vegetable oil to a skillet over medium-high heat.
+• Add about 1 to 2 tablespoon vegetable oil to a skillet over medium-high heat.
 Gently place one of the uncooked pancakes into the skillet and cook until lightly browned on the bottom, about 4 minutes.
 Flip, and cook for another 2 to 3 minutes, or until both sides are browned.
 Continue with the remaining pancakes, adding more oil, if needed.

 • If desired, cut the pancakes into quarters.
 Serve warm or at room temperature with the dipping sauce.